 Signs of woodworm

-Two prominent signs of woodworm activity are the emergence of tiny holes in the wood, between 1-2 mm in diameter, and the presence of fine wood dust in the vicinity.
+Two prominent signs of woodworm activity are the emergence of tiny holes in the wood, between 1-2 mm in diameter, and fine wood dust in the vicinity.
 Sometimes old timbers have signs of past woodworm activity.
-The appearance of new holes and the incremental accumulation of wood powder is a sure indication of present woodworm activity.
+The appearance of new holes and the incremental accumulation of wood powder indicate present woodworm activity.

-The telltale signs of woodworm in a building should not be ignored and professional Bollington woodworm removal treatment ought not to be postponed.
+The telltale signs of woodworm in a building should not be ignored, and professional Bollington woodworm removal treatment should not be postponed.

 Contrary to the name, woodworm is not worms at all but the larva of several species of wood-boring beetles.
-These insects have a four stage, or holometabolous, lifecycle and the larval and pupal stages occur within the wood they feed on.
-Once the imaginal, or adult, beetles emerge from the timber the females must mate with males in order to lay viable eggs.
-Once the eggs hatch, the larva bore into the wood where they go through a series of growth phases or instars.
+These insects have a four-stage, or holometabolous, lifecycle, and the larval and pupal stages occur within the wood they feed on.
+Once the imaginal, or adult, beetles emerge from the timber, the females must mate with males to lay viable eggs.
+Once the eggs hatch, the larva bore into the wood, going through a series of growth phases or instars.

 To get rid of woodworm, they need to be dealt with in all four stages of the holometabolous lifecycle.
-Bollington woodworm treatment spray is effective at controlling wood-boring beetles whatever their state of development.
+Bollington woodworm treatment spray is effective at controlling wood-boring beetles, whatever their stage of development.

-One of the most prominent species of holometabolous, wood-boring beetles involved in British woodworm infestation is Xestobium rufovillosum, or the Deathwatch beetle.
+One of the most prominent holometabolous, wood-boring beetles involved in British woodworm infestation is Xestobium rufovillosum or the Deathwatch beetle.
 The adults of this species are famous for the knocking noises they make during mating rituals.
-The powder post beetles are not one but several species of wood-boring beetles named for their ability to reduce wood to powder.
+The powder post beetles are not one but several wood-boring beetles named for their ability to reduce wood to powder.

-The type of woodworm found in a building depends on the variety of timber available and the state of decomposition it is in.
+The type of woodworm found in a building depends on the variety of timber available and its decomposition state.

 A common route of entry into buildings for woodworm is on untreated timber brought in from the wild, such as firewood foraged from a forest floor.
-A few species prefer decomposing wood so rotting wood carries a particularly high risk of woodworm infestation.
-The adult beetles can fly so might find their way inside via opened doors and windows, a particular risk faced by those living near woodland.
+However, a few species prefer decomposing wood, so rotting wood carries a particularly high risk of woodworm infestation.
+In addition, the adult beetles can fly so that they might find their way inside via opened doors and windows, a particular risk faced by those living near woodland.